SivaCse/angular-indepth/README.md

 # Services & Dependency Injection (Section 9)

+    - Either I can go top-down or viceversa or use services to maintain cross component communications
+    - Used to manage Data (Section 111)
     - A service is a normal typescript class
     - Angular DI injects the service
     - Need to tell angular to privide a service, how to create it